 Sciatic nerve compression may result in the loss of feeling (sensory loss), paralysis of a single limb or group of muscles (monoplegia), and insomnia.

 Proper Diagnosis of Sciatica Is Essential

-Due to the wide variety of disorders causing sciatica, the chiropractor’s first step is to determine what is the root cause of the patient’s nerve pain.
-Concluding a diagnosis involves a critical review of the patient’s medical history, as well as, physical and neurological examination.
+Due to the wide variety of disorders causing sciatica, your chiropractor’s first step is to determine what is the root cause of your nerve pain.
+Concluding a diagnosis involves a critical review of the your medical history, as well as, physical and neurological examination.